Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

 \section{Generative model}

-The SRNN observation model is given by:
+The SRNN observation model is given by

-Eq. \eqref{eq:SRNN-a} is identical to \eqref{eq:RNN-a}\footnote{with $\myx[t-1]$ instead of $\myu[t]$.} and thus refers to the usual deterministic RNN.
-Eq. \eqref{eq:SRNN-b} and \eqref{eq:SRNN-c} are quite similar to \eqref{eq:VRNN-b} and \eqref{eq:VRNN-c}.
-So, the internal state $\myh[t]$ remains here totally deterministic and the integration of the latent state $\myz[t]$ is done at the $d_{\myx}$ level.
-This justifies the ``clear(er) separation of deterministic and stochastic layers'' claimed by the authors of \citep{fraccaro2016sequential}, compared to VRNN.
+Eq. \eqref{eq:SRNN-a} is identical to \eqref{eq:RNN-a} (with $\myx[t-1]$ instead of $\myu[t]$) and thus refers to the usual deterministic RNN.
+Eqs. \eqref{eq:SRNN-b} and \eqref{eq:SRNN-c} are quite similar to \eqref{eq:VRNN-b} and \eqref{eq:VRNN-c}, respectively.
+Thus, the internal state $\myh[t]$ remains deterministic here, and the latent state $\myz[t]$ is integrated at the $d_{\myx}$ level.
+This justifies the ``clear(er) separation of deterministic and stochastic layers'' claimed by \citet{fraccaro2016sequential}, compared to VRNN.

-The authors of \citep{fraccaro2016sequential} also introduce an explicit temporal model on the distribution of $\myz[t]$ (as opposed to implicit temporal dependency through $\myh[t]$ in VRNN), in addition to the dependency on the internal state $\myh[t]$:
+\citet{fraccaro2016sequential} also introduced an explicit temporal model on the distribution of $\myz[t]$ (as opposed to implicit temporal dependency through $\myh[t]$ in VRNN), in addition to the dependency on the internal state $\myh[t]$: